 The Italian in me is so pleased to see that…

 “Studies have shown that people who regularly ate foods from the allium family – such as garlic, onions and leeks – showed fewer signs of early osteoarthritis (OA).
 Researchers believe the compound diallyl disulphine found in garlic may limit cartilage-damaging enzymes in human cells”.

 How about a little Braised Broccoli with Roasted Garlic and Toasted Walnuts with your Wild Salmon?
 Have green tea as a mealtime drink and you’ve got 4 out of 5!

-Instead switch (as long as you are not allergic to bees) to Inflammablox.
-This is a natural supplement I have been using myself and in my practice for at least 8 years.
+Instead, switch (as long as you are not allergic to bees) to Inflammablox.
+This is a natural supplement I have used for years.
 The best part is that its ingredients cover both pain/inflammation (including pain related to injuries) and allergies.
 It’s a three-for-one!

 With a powerhouse combination of Skullcap Root extract, Bee propolis extract, Turmeric Root extract, and Graminex (pollen extract), you can be sure to trust this synergistic formula to help with inflammation without having a negative impact on your gut lining.